Bad Managers

 You're Out of Touch: How Failing to Understand Your Team’s Needs Creates Disconnection

-You’re Treating Them Like Numbers: How Dehumanizing Your Team Can Hurt Your Business
+You're Treating Them Like Numbers: How Dehumanising Your Team Can Hurt Your Business

 You Think You're Approachable, But No One Dares to Speak Up